Seneschalstown GAA

-Seneschalstown GAA is a small rural Gaelic Athletic Association club from Beauparc/Kentstown parish in County Meath, founded in 1932.
-The club ground is situated about 6 miles east of Navan and 3 miles south of Slane.

-The club has a history in all levels of GAA football over the years and more recently with both its Senior Men and Ladies' teams.
-It has enjoyed much success in all competitions and has been fortunate to have many players represent the county teams with distinction.
+Seneschalstown GAA is a small rural Gaelic Athletic Association (GAA) club from Beauparc/Kentstown parish in County Meath in Ireland.
+Its ground is situated about 6 miles east of Navan and 3 miles south of Slane.
+Founded in 1932, the club fields both Senior Men and Ladies' teams.
+It has had successes in several competitions and a number of players from the club have represented Meath's county teams.